MarvellEmbeddedProcessors/odm_pf_driver/README.rst

 - 6 - LOG_INFO
 - 7 - LOG_DEBUG

-``eng_sel`` used to map the DMA engines to VF queues.
-There are 32 DMA VF queues.
-Each bit in the value correspond to a DMA VF queue.
-0 will map the DMA engine-0 to that queue and 1 will map the DMA engine-1 to that queue.
+``eng_sel`` is used to map the DMA engines to VF queues.
+There are 32 VF queues.
+Each bit in the value corresponds to a DMA VF queue.
+A value of 0 will map DMA engine-0 to that queue and a value of 1 will map DMA engine-1 to that queue.

 - 0xCCCCCCCC - It will map queues and engines like below:
                Engine-0 to queues 0,1,4,5,8,9,12,13,16,17,20,21,24,25,28,29
                Engine-1 to queues 2,3,6,7,10,11,14,15,18,19,22,23,26,27,30,31

-``uuid`` is a value generated using the cmd 'uuidgen'.
-This value need to be passed to both PF and VF as vfio-vf-token.
+``uuid`` is a value generated using the command 'uuidgen'.
+This value needs to be passed to both PF and VF as VFIO token.

 ``n`` is the number of VFs to create.
-If no value is passed, default 4 VFs will be created.
-The valid number of VFs are: 2,4,8,16.
+If no value is passed, the default is 8VFs.
+The valid numbers of VFs are: 2,4,8,16.

 Running the driver as a systemd Service
 ----------------------------------------